tcrowe/http-transfer-daemon/readme.md

 # http-transfer-daemon

 It's a quick way to get a file transfer daemon up.
+You get to decide where the file goes.

 ## Load the daemon